fasmide/remotemoe/readme.md

 ## Other
 remotemoe does not deal with any other protocols for now.
 But they are still available to use, however, not directly accessible without SSH.

-You could for example access a forwarded SMTP service, by first forwarding with `-R25:localhost:25` and on the other end, doing something in the lines of:
+You could for example access a forwarded SMTP service, that was forwarded with `ssh -R25:localhost:25 remote.moe` by doing something in the lines of:

 ```
 ssh -L25:xyzxyz.remote.moe:25 remote.moe
 ```

-Notice the `-L` instead of `-R` - this pulls the remote service to your localhost, and the SMTP service should now be accessible from `localhost:25`.
+Notice `-L` instead of `-R` - this pulls the remote service to your localhost, and the SMTP service should now be accessible from `localhost:25`.
 # Running remotemoe
 You will need
 * Some cloud instance, running ubuntu or similar